Step into Spring

-Plymouth History Festival is an annual celebration of Plymouth’s history and heritage and takes place across the city in a range of venues and locations.
+Plymouth History Festival is an annual celebration of Plymouth’s history and heritage.
+It takes place in a range of venues and locations across the city.
 We look forward to welcoming you at one or more of the 100+ events on this year’s programme.
 Celebrating Plymouth is always the central theme for the festival.
-This year we’ll be exploring the themes of ‘War’, ‘Enlightenment’ and ‘Health’, marking important anniversaries linked to the Institution of Civil Engineers, the NHS and the RAF, and running a number of other events that focus on Plymouth’s amazing history and heritage.
+This year we’ll be exploring the themes of ‘War’, ‘Enlightenment’ and ‘Health’.
+The events will mark important anniversaries linked to the Institution of Civil Engineers, the NHS and the RAF.
+A number of other events will focus on Plymouth’s amazing history and heritage.

 Pirates Weekend Plymouth

 The award-winning Pirates Weekend Plymouth returns to our shores on Saturday 12 and Sunday 13 May 2018 for two days packed full of family fun.